ago-debug/stargem-gae/replit.md

 - The system uses PostgreSQL with automatic barcode validation for access control
 - All dates are stored in the database, with expiry tracking for memberships and medical certificates
 - The dashboard shows real-time alerts for expiring items
-- Import functionality placeholder is ready for CSV parsing implementation
+- Import functionality is fully implemented with CSV/Excel support
+- Payments are tracked manually with optional linkage to enrollments for complete financial tracking
+- Enrollment workflow generates both enrollment records and associated payment records automatically